-A healthy sexual relationship is one of life’s expectations and pleasures.
+A healthy sexual relationship can be an important part of someone's life.
 When things go wrong, whether or not we have diabetes, many of us find it hard to accept that there might be a problem.
-It’s important to know there is support available.
+It’s important to know support available.

 - While most people with diabetes, both male and female, are able to lead completely normal sex lives, diabetes may contribute to sexual problems for some people

 - The most common problem is erectile dysfunction in men (also known as impotence) which results in the inability to get or keep an erection long enough for intercourse.
 Ejaculation may or may not be affected.
 Fertility remains normal

 - Both men and women with diabetes may also lose their sexual desire when their blood glucose levels are high

 Most men have an occasional problem with erectile dysfunction at some time in their life.
 This can be caused by many factors including being tired, stressed, and depressed or drinking too much alcohol.
 Some medications may also cause erectile dysfunction.
 This can include medications taken for high blood pressure, depression or stomach ulcers.
 It’s important to always tell your doctor about any medications you may be taking for other conditions.

 Reduced blood flow and nerve damage to the penis are generally the underlying reasons for erectile dysfunction for men with diabetes.
 Often men with diabetes who have the condition also have other complications related to nerve damage or blood circulation problems, such as high blood pressure, high cholesterol or heart disease.